 Although ELA CAASPP scores for all students in 2023 declined slightly (- 4.4 points on the CA Dashboard 2023), 3 out of 5 subgroups were in the green (economically disadvantaged students, students of two or more races and white students).
-These groups scored 25.3 points are at or above grade level in reading are at or above grade level inMath
+These groups scored 25.3 points above standard.